aalberti/articles/mental models/brains-blood-weight.md

 Unlearning happens all the time.
 There are a few fundamental limitations that make humanity what it is.
 Our lifespan and the weak points of our body (and now our planet), and the amount of info one can process in their brains.
 In order to make sense of the world, we reduce its complexity to a few simple rules.
 This is what a mental model is, by the way.
 A simplification of the world.
-And this is why all models are wrong, but some are useful.
+And this is why [all models are wrong, but some are useful(https://en.wikipedia.org/wiki/All_models_are_wrong).
 Anyway, when we add new rules, we need to get rid, or factor in, older ones, because tiny brains.
 This is unlearning.
 It is necessary, it is a continuous process, and it feels good by decreasing your brains blood weight.